Jath1024/serverless_ninjas_workshop/3-Functions_Lab/readme.md

     ![Select Event Hub connection](images/select_event_hub_connection.png "Select Event Hub connection")

-1. Now enter the name of the Event Hub in the Event Hub Name field and then click Create
+1. Now enter the name of the Event Hub in the Event Hub Name field and then click Create (this should be Event Hub and not the name of the Event Hub Namespace)

     ![Finish New Function](images/finish_function_settings.png "Finish New Function")